Oil and Gas

 Industry Consolidation — Realignment — Antitrust

-- Susman Godfrey currently represents Enterprise Field Services in a declaratory judgment action over long-term gas gathering agreements in the San Juan Basin of northwestern New Mexico.
-Susman Godfrey is also defending Enterprise Field Services in multiple forums against ConocoPhillips' allegations of state antitrust and regulatory violations relating to those gas gathering agreements
+- Susman Godfrey represented Enterprise Field Services in a declaratory judgment action over long-term gas gathering agreements in the San Juan Basin of northwestern New Mexico.
+Susman Godfrey also defended Enterprise Field Services in multiple forums against ConocoPhillips' allegations of state antitrust and regulatory violations relating to those gas gathering agreements.
+The parties settled these matters.

 - Susman Godfrey successfully represented American Central Gas Companies in an arbitration in connection with its antitrust claims.
 During a two-week binding arbitration -- less than two months after being ordered to arbitration -- we proved that defendants Union Pacific Resources and Duke Energy Field Services had attempted to monopolize and had monopolized the market for natural gas processing in Panola County, Texas.
 The arbitrator awarded American Central treble damages.
 Upon release of the arbitrator's decision, the defendants tried to seal the arbitration order.
 We opposed.
 The arbitrator and the federal district judge both refused to seal the arbitration order.